 The UK has two types of sparrow – house and tree.
 Tree sparrows are smaller and have chestnut crowns and black cheek spots and tend to be found in the Midlands and in southern and eastern England, while house sparrows are dumpier with a grey chest and cheeks and are seen more widely across the UK.
 House sparrows are much more common in urban areas.

 You might also find it helpful to familiarise yourself with a few common bird songs, as this can help you to identify some of the common birds in your local area.
-Have a watch of the video below to see how sounds can differ between species.
+Have a watch of the video below to see how sounds can differ between species – or check out this bird song identifier from the RSPB.

 3. Pick a few things to concentrate on